openfun/handbook/git.md

 ### Checking project tags consistency

 As we are only Humans, we are error-prone _per se_.
-To avoid tagging consistency errors, we recommand to integrate the following tests in the project's continuous integration workflow before publishing a new release:
+To avoid tagging consistency errors, we recommend to integrate the following tests in the project's continuous integration workflow before publishing a new release:

 ```bash
 # Get current tag corresponding commit ID